Frequently Asked Questions

 11) Irrevocable Life Insurance Trust

 Besides real property, life insurance is another important asset.
 Life insurance can have a substantial cash value or death benefit exposed to creditors.
 Even a term policy without cash value can be a valuable asset in that it will provide your family income and support after you are gone.
 But will your beneficiaries get the death benefit, or will your creditors?
 I discuss this issue in our blog titled “Six Questions to Consider When Selecting Beneficiaries for a Life Insurance Policy

 .”
 Life insurance can also pay your estate taxes and make funds immediately available to your survivors, thus avoiding the delay and expense of liquidating other assets.

-An irrevocable like insurance trust (ILIT) is specifically designed to own life insurance.
+An irrevocable life insurance trust (ILIT) is specifically designed to own life insurance.
 As with other trusts, the ILIT has a trustee, beneficiaries, and terms for distributions.
 Your ILIT would own your insurance policy.
 The insurance policy beneficiary would be the trust, not your estate.
 When you pass away, your insurer pays the ILIT trustee, who would follow the trust instructions and distribute the proceeds to the ILIT beneficiaries.
 An ILIT can be funded or unfunded.
 As the name suggests, the ILIT is irrevocable.
 It protects the policy’s cash value, death proceeds, and distributions from the trust to the beneficiaries.
 The ILIT – though sometimes important for protection – can also be an important tool to save you estate taxes.
 Because the ILIT owns the life insurance policy, the policy proceeds won’t be included in your taxable estate and are not subject to estate taxes.

 12) Irrevocable Charitable Remainder Trust